 Story: The 917K - A Martini best served at 200 MPH

 The Porsche 917.
-One of the most iconic cars in all of racing history.
-First unveiled in 1969 at the Geneva Car Show, it became one of the most intimidating cars on the circuit, particularly Le Mans.
-From its dominance on the circuits to its Indie/ Cult-Classic following with Steve McQueen in Le Mans - the 917 has skyrocketed in both popularity and price.
-But how did it come to be one of the most dominating forces in endurance racing?
+One of the most iconic cars in racing history.
+First unveiled in 1969 at the Geneva Car Show, it became an intimidating force on the circuit, particularly at Le Mans.
+From its race dominance to its cult-classic following with Steve McQueen in the film, Le Mans, the 917 has skyrocketed in both popularity and price.
+But how did it become one of the most dominating forces in endurance racing?

-A simple modification was all it took.
+A simple modification was all it took to turn things around.
 In late 1969, the Gulf-Wyer team discovered that the problem was with the aerodynamics.
-It was the car’s super low-drag shape which caused it to be unstable.
-The fix was simple: a high, flat rear tail section that sacrificed some drag to generate downforce.
+It was the car’s super low-drag shape that caused it to be unstable.
+The fix was easy: a high, flat rear tail section that sacrificed some drag to generate downforce.
 This change was all the 917 needed to become stable and easy to drive, even at 200-plus mph.
-The new version was called 917K – K for Kurzheck, or "short tail".
+The new version was called 917K – K for "kurzheck", or German for "short tail."

-The 917K’s dominance during ‘70 and ‘71 seasons can best be seen in its victories at Le Mans.
-The 1971 Le Mans race started with a viewing of Steve McQueen’s movie Le Mans and McQueen himself as the honorary starter.
-At the races’ end, Helmut Marko and Gijs van Lennep of the Martini International Racing team won ahead of the other 917K driven Attwood and Müller of JW Automotive Engineering, beating the rest of the competition by thirty laps.
+The 917K’s dominance during the ‘70 and ‘71 seasons can best be seen in its victories at Le Mans.
+The 1971 Le Mans race started with a viewing of Steve McQueen’s movie and McQueen himself as the honorary starter.
+At the end of the race, Helmut Marko and Gijs van Lennep of the Martini International Racing team had edged out the other 917K, driven by Richard Attwood and Herbert Müller of JW Automotive Engineering by two laps, and beaten the rest of the field by 30 laps.

-The two 917K’s were the first cars to cover over 5,000 km in the race, equivalent to crossing the Atlantic, or Le Mans to Maine, in 24 hours.
+The two 917K’s were the first cars to cover more than 5,000 kilometers in the race, equivalent to crossing the Atlantic, or Le Mans to Maine, in 24 hours.
 It was a distance record that stood for 39 years.
 The car’s dominance ended in 1972, when the FIA changed its rules once again, forcing the 917K into early retirement.